dcshoecomp/Water-Meter-Neptune-E-Coder/README.md

+My Intention:

+Use esp8266 to simply poll data from the e-coder water meter and dump it via post request.

+Original BobPrust Intention:

 # Neptune-E-Coder or Pro Read Water meter reader
 Separate programs (1. e-coder 2.
 ProRead)
  Arduino Water Meter Reader and Ethernet Server.